unlobito/twitter-archiver/README.md

 This is a Node app that takes in your Twitter archive zip file, in the format that it is provided circa December 2022, and generates a zip file with another website in it.

-It is based on [Darius Kazemi's browser-based Twitter website generator](https://tinysubversions.com/twitter-archive/make-your-own/), as modified by Andi McClure, with the primary difference being it runs at the Node command line, and can\* handle archives of larger than 4 gigabytes.
-(A mixed-mode commandline/web version is also in this repo under tag `cmdline`.)
+It is based on [Darius Kazemi's browser-based Twitter website generator](https://tinysubversions.com/twitter-archive/make-your-own/), as modified by Andi McClure, with the primary difference being it runs at the Node command line.
+(A primitive mixed-mode commandline/web version is also in this repo under tag `cmdline`.)
+This version also contains many minor look-and-feel improvements, and two new features:

+* Several elements of the generated site can be customized using a config file; see [sample/sample.toml](sample/sample.toml).
+* The Node version, like the browser version, cannot read or write zip files larger than 2 GB.
+However, this version can use a directory rather than a zip file for both input and output.
+The largest Twitter archive which the tool has successfully archived in this way was 20 GB.
+Note when writing large archives to disk, it is a good idea to use the `--batch` argument, for example `--batch 100`.

 Both the Darius and Andi contributions are available under the [MIT license](LICENSE.md).

 Included in this repo is a distribution of [Flexsearch](https://github.com/nextapps-de/flexsearch), fetched from `https://cdn.jsdelivr.net/gh/nextapps-de/flexsearch@0.7.31/dist/flexsearch.bundle.js` on Dec.
 20, 2023.
 You may choose between redistributing this file yourself or directly linking `jsdelivr.net`.

-Be advised that this app calls eval() on the Twitter zip input, which in the node context is kind of dangerous.
+Be advised that this app calls eval() on the Twitter zip input, which in the Node context is kind of dangerous.

-\* In theory; this has not yet been tried.
-I will remove this note when I have successfully processed a >4GB file.

 ## Usage